 - A notarized copy of the advisor's credentials (degree, diploma, or certificate) - A copy of the Internationally Educated Medical Radiation Technologist Clinical Advisor Verification of Experience form (See APPENDIX F).
 The hospital seal must be affixed to this form prior to submission. - Clinical Advisor (CA) Check List (See APPENDIX G)

-Effective immediately, all internationally educated clinical advisors must submit a sealed IEMRT Clinical AdvisorVerification of Eligibility Form.
+All internationally educated clinical advisors must submit the IEMRT Clinical Advisor Verification of Eligibility Form.